chen-research/GS-PowerTransform/README.md

-# Global Optimization with a Power-Transformed Objective and Gaussian Smoothing
+# Global Optimization with a Power-Transformed Objective and Gaussian Smoothing (Project Page)
 **Author:** Chen Xu

 ## Abstract